iPherian/manual-connections/README.md

 # Modifications from the original
  * Add PIA_REGION environment variable which forces the specified region.
- * Add LOCAL_ROUTES environment variable which lets you add more specific routes.
+ * Add PIA_LOCAL_ROUTES environment variable which lets you add more specific routes.
  * Add PIA_AUTH_FILE environment variable which specifies where to get your username/password from.
  * Add Dockerfile